JAlcocerT/JAlcocerT/content/blog/ai-tripplanner-langchain-pandas.md

 - It achieves this through JavaScript code embedded within the `dash_core_components` library.
 - It is **not cookie-based**.
 Session storage is a distinct and more suitable mechanism for client-side session-specific data.

+> You can also have a look to [flask session](https://flask-session.readthedocs.io/en/latest/installation.html)

 ### UV